LMS Early Career Fellowships 2022-23 with support from the Heilbronn Institute for Mathematical Research (HIMR) and UKRI

 You may also find the following documents are helpful when completing your application:

-Applications can be made by completing the Online Application Form (now closed)
+Applications can be made by completing the Online Application Form

 Queries